Difference between CTET & TET Exam - Check How to Apply, Exam Pattern & Syllabus

 The candidates who are aspiring to appear for the TET exam of any particular state will be determined by the state government of each state.
 Since there is a TET examination for each state, the application fee for each state TET exam will vary from state to state.
 However, the average TET application fee will range between ₹400 to ₹500 for the General Category, while the application fee for the reserved category candidates may range between ₹200 to ₹300.

-If you wish to attempt one of the State Teachers Eligibility Criteria, then here is a list of State TET exams that are conducted across the country.
+If you wish to attempt one of the State Teachers Eligibility Criteria, then here is a list of TET exams in India 2023-24 that are conducted across the country.

 If you are interested in appearing for either TET or CTET in the future, candidates are suggested to visit our page on various state-level TET exams and CTET exams that are conducted twice a year annually.
 You will be able to understand the eligibility criteria, application process and other important aspects of appearing for a Teachers Eligibility Test in India.